highcharts/highcharts-react/README.md

 npm install highcharts blacklabel/highcharts-react
 ```

-Then import it with React and Highcharts in your project
+Import it with React and Highcharts in your project

 ```
 var React = require('react')